Last Updated on: 18th September 2023, 05:43 pm

 It’s worth noting that vinegar has a strong odor, so you might want to open a window or turn on a fan while using this cleaning solution.
 But don’t worry – the smell will dissipate quickly, leaving your home smelling fresh and clean.

-To remove vape stains from a fabric surface like a couch or chair, try using a fabric cleaner or upholstery shampoo.
+Try using a fabric cleaner or upholstery shampoo to remove vape stains from a fabric surface like a couch or chair.
 First, test the cleaner on a small, inconspicuous area to ensure it doesn’t discolor or damage the fabric.

 Frequently Asked Questions